derekarends/derekarends.github.io/docs/_posts/2020-08-20-ways-to-increase-website-security.md

 Here is a list of possible options to provide to Content-Security-Policy and the impacts they would have.

-* default-src : Define loading policy for all resources type in case of a resource type dedicated directive is not defined (fallback)
+* **default-src** - Define loading policy for all resources type in case of a resource type dedicated directive is not defined (fallback)
-* script-src: Define which scripts the protected resource can execute,
+* **script-src** - Define which scripts the protected resource can execute,
-* object-src : Define from where the protected resource can load plugins
+* **object-src** - Define from where the protected resource can load plugins
-* style-src: Define which styles (CSS) the user applies to the protected resource
+* **style-src** - Define which styles (CSS) the user applies to the protected resource
-* img-src: Define from where the protected resource can load images
+* **img-src** - Define from where the protected resource can load images
-* media-src: Define from where the protected resource can load video and audio
+* **media-src** - Define from where the protected resource can load video and audio
-* frame-src: Define from where the protected resource can embed frames
+* **frame-src** - Define from where the protected resource can embed frames
-* font-src: Define from where the protected resource can load fonts
+* **font-src** - Define from where the protected resource can load fonts
-* connect-src: Define which URIs the protected resource can load using script interfaces
+* **connect-src** - Define which URIs the protected resource can load using script interfaces
-* form-action: Define which URIs can be used as the action of HTML form elements
+* **form-action** - Define which URIs can be used as the action of HTML form elements
-* sandbox: Specifies an HTML sandbox policy that the user agent applies to the protected resource
+* **sandbox** - Specifies an HTML sandbox policy that the user agent applies to the protected resource
-* script-nonce: Define script execution by requiring the presence of the specified nonce on script elements
+* **script-nonce** - Define script execution by requiring the presence of the specified nonce on script elements
-* plugin-types: Define the set of plugins that can be invoked by the protected resource by limiting the types of resources that can be embedded
+* **plugin-types** - Define the set of plugins that can be invoked by the protected resource by limiting the types of resources that can be embedded
-* reflected-xss: Instructs a user agent to activate or deactivate any heuristics used to filter or block reflected cross-site scripting attacks, equivalent to the effects of the non-standard X-XSS-Protection header
+* **reflected-xss** - Instructs a user agent to activate or deactivate any heuristics used to filter or block reflected cross-site scripting attacks, equivalent to the effects of the non-standard X-XSS-Protection header
-* report-uri: Specifies a URI to which the user agent sends reports about policy violation
+* **report-uri** - Specifies a URI to which the user agent sends reports about policy violation

 ## Parting Words